 Therefore, the importance of ptasks should not be overlooked.
 In fact, if all vulnerable partitions have been put into umode, then the pmode barrier should provide adequate protection from hacking for ptasks.

 We have examined the need for and the advantages of partitioning embedded system software.
 In addition, we have explored the uses of pmode and umode and the relationship of tasks to partitions.
 However, this is only part of the story.
-In the next article in this series, we will examine strategies and techniques to effectively manage MPUs and present solutions to the MPU overflow problem.
+In the next article in this series, we examine strategies and techniques to effectively manage MPUs and present solutions to the MPU overflow problem.